Lingyin-Luo/Lean-learning-material/README.md

 # Lean learning materials
-_Here's my collection of tutorials about Lean_
+_Here's my collection of tutorials about Lean and logic verification_

 ### 1. General